Call for abstracts

 - At any time during a submission, you can save your submission as a ‘draft’, you can then complete them at a later stage with your login.

-You can edit or delete your abstract if necessary, add or remove authors and change the presenting author or the order of the authors after submission, but only until the submission deadline on 28 February 2020, 5pm AEST
+- You can edit or delete your abstract if necessary, add or remove authors and change the presenting author or the order of the authors after submission, but only until 28 February 2020, 5pm AEST

 - After the submission deadline all abstracts will be reviewed.
 Accepted abstracts will be included in the conference program once the author has registered to attend.
 Should the author wish to withdraw their abstract after the submission deadline, the author should contact the organisers.